-The Fresno Partnership, now the independent, 501(c)(3) Central Valley Partnership, hosted candidate forums in 2014, 2016 and 2018, including Fresno City Council, Fresno District Attorney, Fresno County Supervisor and numerous Tulare County races.
+The Fresno Partnership, now the independent, 501(c)(3) Central Valley Partnership, was founded by CGP in 2013, and quickly made a difference in Fresno County.
 Attended by over 1,400 people, these forums put candidates on the record on issues ranging from air quality and immigration to development issues.

 Our newest Northern California Partnership is centered around our Cannabis Removal On Public Lands Project (CROP).
 Our initial community organizer training for the CROP Project was held in Humboldt County in October 2018, where we graduated 46 activists from numerous regional non-profit organizations.
 Our second training took place in Mendocino in January 2020 with 47 graduates, and highlighted CROP as an example of successful organizing.

-Our next training will be in Redding in late Spring 2020.
+Our next training date is TBD.
 To learn more or participate, please contact us.